Title: Chief Executive

 In addition to his role within Southdown, he is committed to helping shape and influence the wider supported housing and social care sectors.
 He is a member of the National Housing Federation’s Health and Housing group which supports the development of new policy across health, care and support as they relate to housing.
 At a local level, he participates in a range of networks and working groups as part of the integration of health and social care services, promoting and advocating the role that the not-for-profit sector can play in delivery of new and cost effective models of provision.

 He says, “I passionately believe that a true indicator of a civilised and caring society is how it treats and supports its most vulnerable citizens.
-This is a core reason why Southdown was established over 45 years ago.
-Although we currently face many external challenges, and ever increasing demand on our services, we remain true to our founding mission and ethos; to speak out for the interests of our clients and support them to lead their life to the full.”
+This is a core reason why Southdown was established over 50 years ago.
+Although we currently face many external challenges, and ever increasing demand on our services, we remain true to our founding mission and ethos; to speak out for the interests of our clients and support them to live their life well.”